-Ever wondered how your favorite apps seamlessly share data and communicate with each other?
-The answer lies in API calls.
-An API call (Application Programming Interface call) acts as a digital messenger, carrying requests between different software applications to share data and functionality.
+The answer is with APIs or Application Programming Interfaces.
+An API acts as a digital messenger, carrying requests between different software applications to share data and trigger actions.

 Think of an API call as a waiter in a restaurant.
 You (the client) place an order (make a request), and the waiter (API) delivers your request to the kitchen (server).
 The kitchen prepares your meal (processes the request) and sends it back through the waiter to your table (response).

+For people looking to work with APIs without all the coding involved, we recommend checking out IFTTT.
 At IFTTT we connect over 1000 APIs together in our easy-to-use Applet builder.
 We make it simple to connect and automate your favorite apps and services.
 Get started for free today!

-The client-server architecture
+What is client-server architecture

 The client-server architecture forms the backbone of API communication.
 Here's how it works: